thrishasan/Sahaaya_Final/README.md

   - Doctor
   - Hospital
   - Clinic
-- Provider registration includes:
+- Includes registration details:
-  - Personal details
   - Specialization
+  - Experience
   - License upload
 - Admin verification required before approval
-- Verified providers appear in public listing system
+- Only verified providers appear in public listings

 ---

 ### 8. ADMIN MODULE
-- Admin verifies healthcare providers
+- Admin verifies and manages healthcare providers
 - Approves or rejects provider registrations
-- Manages platform trust and safety
+- Ensures system trust and authenticity

+---

+## MOBILE DEPLOYMENT (IMPORTANT HIGHLIGHT)

+In addition to web deployment, the application is also converted into a mobile application using:

+- Capacitor (Ionic Capacitor framework)
+- Android Studio for native Android build

+Steps used:
+- Web assets integrated into Capacitor project
+- Android platform added using Capacitor CLI
+- Project opened in Android Studio
+- APK generated for mobile deployment

+This allows the same Sahaaya application to run as:
+- Web Application (Browser)
+- Mobile Application (Android)

 ---